mbmcmullen27/effective-c/README.md

     - _Unspecified Behavior_
         - behavior for which the standard provides two or more options but imposes no requirement on which option is chosen by an implementation.
 Each execution of a given expression may have different results or produce a different value than a previous execution of the same expression
-        - ex: function parameter storage layout, which can varry among function invocations within the same program
+        - ex: function parameter storage layout, which can vary among function invocations within the same program

     - _Undefined Behavior_
         - behavior that is not defined by the c standard